• Skip to primary navigation

 • Store any excess in a jar (it should last for several months)

-• Place all of the ingredients in a spice/coffee grinder (can mix by hand)(excluding the noodles).
+• Place all of the ingredients in a spice/coffee grinder (may also be mixed by hand)(excluding the noodles).

 • Pulse into a fine powder like consistency then add the spaghetti/noodle strands